gasparl/expapp/docs/TUTORIAL.md

 understanding of the server’s (or the PHP interpreter’s) workings.
 Using PHP, data is often saved in some type of SQL (Structured Query Language) database.
 However, for ExpApps, a simpler solution is to just save each participant’s data as a separate text file.
-In the boilerplate, files are saved with “.txt” extension, but, depending on the researcher’s preference, this can simply be just changed to, e.g., “.csv,” so that it would be automatically associated and opened with a spreadsheet
+In the template, files are saved with “.txt” extension, but, depending on the researcher’s preference, this can simply be just changed to, e.g., “.csv,” so that it would be automatically associated and opened with a spreadsheet